 - Note: NJMEP does not accept applications from organizations that are product vendors and/or resellers.
 Incomplete information packages will not be processed.
 All questions and requests for information should be made via email.
 If we have a demand for the type of services that your organization provides, you will be contacted and asked to complete the next step in the process, which includes defining specific services that your organization is willing to provide to NJMEP’s clients.

-The NJMEP Field Agent is responsible for contracting with the Resource for a specific project with an NJMEP client.
+The NJMEP Account Manager is responsible for contracting with the Resource for a specific project with an NJMEP client.
 Pre-contract activities may include a preliminary meeting with the client, negotiating project cost and payments, and creating project contracts.
 Contracts are created for specific client projects.
 All contracts are fixed price and NJMEP does not pay travel expenses.
 See attached for a sample of NJMEP’s Standard Terms & Conditions, Consultant_Agreement.doc.

 Ten days after the client project is complete, the client receives a brief online customer satisfaction survey to determine: